TexZK/TDA8425_emu/README.md

 The datasheet describes the pseudo stereo with a clear schematic.
 By knowning the phase diagram and the associated capacitance values, it is possible to calculate the internal resistance values.
-*Curve 1*, symmetrical and centered around 800 Hz, leads to internal resistance values of around 13 kΩ.
+The script [TDA8425_pseudo.py](doc/TDA8425_pseudo.py) was used in the development, to expand the expressions to calculate the biquad coefficients.
+It also helped in the identification of internal resistance values, which should be around 15 kΩ, but it looks like the plots on the datasheet are not as accurate as those of the script.

 The filter as a whole is implemented as a *biquad* filter.

-The script [TDA8425_pseudo.py](doc/TDA8425_pseudo.py) was used in the development, to expand the expressions to calculate the biquad coefficients.

 ![Pseudo stereo schematic highlight](doc/TDA8425_pseudo.png)